Exit 8 (film): Plot

-While at the subway, The Lost Man receives a call from his ex-girlfriend informing him that she is pregnant with his child and asking him what to do.
-Unsure on whether he's fit to be a father after having failed to defend a woman being berated by another passenger for her crying baby, he is overcome with an asthma attack.
-He soon finds himself in a deserted, endlessly looping corridor.
-Through trial and error and a set of instructions on a wall, The Lost Man realizes he needs to reach Exit 8 by turning back whenever the corridor has an anomaly and moving forward when there is none.
-Anomalies can range from a door having a doorknob where previously there was none, to blood raining from the ceiling.
+While on a subway, a man, credited only as The Lost Man, witnesses another man scolding a mother for failing to calm her crying baby.
+The Lost Man then receives a call from his ex-girlfriend, informing him that she is pregnant with his child and asking him what to do.
+He loses connection while trying to exit the station, and finds himself in a deserted, endlessly looping corridor.
+Reading a set of instructions, the Lost Man learns that he needs to reach Exit 8 by turning back whenever the corridor has an anomaly and moving forward when there is none.
+Anomalies can range from faces on posters tracking his movements, to blood raining from the ceiling.
 Any mistake returns him to Exit 0, resetting his progress.

+Upon reaching Exit 5, the Lost Man receives a call from his ex, who continues to implore him to help her reach a decision.
+He relays the altercation on the train that he had witnessed, recounting that nobody defended the woman, and tearfully confesses that his failure to stand up for her makes him feel unfit to be a father.
+His ex then appears in the corridor, revealing her to be an anomaly and thus sending him back to Exit 0.

-Eventually, The Lost Man meets The Boy, a small child that had been following The Walking Man, an unresponsive entity The Lost Man sees walking down the corridor in every loop.
-Through a flashback, it is revealed that The Walking Man was once similarly lost, but became a part of the loop after abandoning The Boy for a false Exit 8.
-Although initially silent, The Boy proves highly perceptive and with his help The Lost Man makes steady progress.
-The Boy gradually opens up to The Lost Man, confessing he ran away from his mother, and gives him a hermit crab shell for good luck.
+Eventually, the Lost Man meets the Boy, a small child who had been following the Walking Man, an unresponsive entity the Lost Man sees walking down the corridor in every loop.
+The Walking Man used to be similarly lost, but became part of the loop after abandoning the Boy for a false Exit 8.
+Although initially mute, the Boy proves highly perceptive, and with his help, the Lost Man makes steady progress.
+The Boy gradually opens up to him, confessing that he ran away from his mother, and gives him a gastropod shell for good luck.

-After reaching Exit 7, the corridor is suddenly flooded and The Lost Man saves The Boy, holding him above the water and comforting him before he himself is swept away.
-The Boy is shown at a beach with his parents, The Lost Man and his girlfriend.
-After regaining consciousness, The Boy turns the corner to Exit 8.
-The Lost Man appears a short while later, confirming that this is the real Exit 8 by seeing The Boy's shell on the floor.
-Back in the real world, he calls his girlfriend, promising to meet her at the hospital.
-Now confident that he is ready for parenthood, he sees the scene with the mother and the irate passenger play out again, and this time moves to stand up for her.
+Upon reaching Exit 6, the corridor is suddenly flooded.
+After having a vision of himself, his ex, and their son—revealed to be the Boy—at a beach, the Lost Man tries to save the Boy, holding him above the water and comforting him before he himself is swept away.
+After regaining consciousness, the Boy turns the corner to Exit 8.
+The Lost Man appears a short while later; initially doubtful on whether it is the real Exit 8, he sprints toward it upon remembering the Boy's shell.
+This returns him to the real world, where he calls his ex, promising to meet her at the hospital.
+He enters the same crowded train he had taken earlier and once again witnesses the man berating the mother and her crying child.
+However, this time, the Lost Man turns to confront him.